starkware-libs/starknet-docs/docs/Blocks/transactions.md

 ## Declare transaction

 The declare transaction is used to introduce new classes into the state of StarkNet, enabling other contracts to deploy instances of those classes or using them in a library call.
+For more information, see [contract classes](../contracts/contract-classes).

 A declare transaction has the following fields: